Ivory Bank

 Ivory Bank is a commercial bank in South Sudan.
 It is one of the commercial banks licensed to operate in South Sudan, by the Bank of South Sudan, the national banking regulator.

-The bank was one of the earliest financial institutions opened to serve the banking needs of the people in South Sudan.
+The bank was one of the earliest financial institutions to open to serve the banking needs of the people of South Sudan.

 History

 Ivory Bank was founded in 1994 by a group of South Sudanese businesspeople to serve the banking needs of the people and businesses of South Sudan.
 The bank originally maintained its headquarters in Khartoum, Sudan.
 In April 2009, the bank relocated the headquarters to Juba, the capital and largest city in South Sudan.

 Branch network

 As of October 2013, Ivory Bank maintained branches at the following locations: